 Boards Community Offers Subspecialty in Addiction Medicine, Educational and Continuing Certification Programming Focused on Opioid Epidemic

-CHICAGO – January 3, 2018 – The American Board of Medical Specialties (ABMS) and its 24 Member Boards have joined the fight against the growing opioid crisis in the United States and throughout the state of Florida.
+CHICAGO – February 1, 2018 – The American Board of Medical Specialties (ABMS) and its 24 Member Boards have joined the fight against the growing opioid crisis in the United States and throughout the state of Virginia.
 Officially recognizing Addiction Medicine as a subspecialty in October 2015, the designation allows physicians certified by any of the 24 ABMS Member Boards to apply for the new certificate through the ABMS sponsoring Board – the American Board of Preventive Medicine.

 “Substance use and addiction are serious health problems of enormous proportion and impact in this country and on our society,” stated ABMS President and Chief Executive Officer Richard Hawkins, MD.
-“By offering a certification in this important subspecialty, we continue in our role to assure patients and their families that their physician meets the high standards of practice and clinical knowledge and has completed an approved educational program in this emerging medical field.”
+“By offering certification in this important subspecialty, we continue in our role to assure patients and their families that their physicians meet the high standards of practice and clinical knowledge and have completed an approved educational program in this emerging medical field.”

-In addition to the establishment of the Addiction Medicine subspecialty, the Boards are integrating accredited safe opioid education initiatives into their Maintenance of Certification (MOC) programs to educate the more than 47,000 Board Certified Florida physicians about opioid abuse, misuse and responsible prescribing protocols.
+In addition to the establishment of the Addiction Medicine subspecialty, the Boards are integrating accredited safe opioid education initiatives into their Maintenance of Certification (MOC) programs to educate the nearly 23,000 Board Certified Virginia physicians about opioid abuse, misuse, and responsible prescribing protocols.
 Examples of the educational offerings include:

 - The American Board of Anesthesiology’s (ABA) MOCA Minute continuing certification program now includes questions that address topics related to the opioid crisis, including questions about multi-modal analgesia and enhanced recovery pathways to reduce postoperative pain and opiate dosing.
 The program also includes questions about substance abuse and recognition of impaired providers in an effort to inform and educate anesthesiologists about this critical health issue and ways in which they can intervene.

 - The American Board of Obstetrics and Gynecology has created a new “Emerging Topics” category as part of its MOC program.
-Two articles covering clinically relevant information concerning opioid use will be included in the “Emerging Topics” release of articles to Diplomates in January 2018; additionally, two more articles on the opioid topic will be released in January in the generalist obstetrics category.
+One article covering clinically relevant information concerning opioids was included in the “Emerging Topics” release of articles to Diplomates in January 2018.
+Additionally, one article on the opioid topic was released in January in the generalist obstetrics category.
 More article releases are planned for May and August 2018.
-The article topics for January cover various issues, including post-discharge opioid use after cesarean delivery; opioid use in pregnancy, neonatal abstinence syndrome and childhood outcomes; and shared decision-making intervention to guide opioid prescribing after cesarean delivery.
+The article topics for January covered the issues of post-discharge opioid use after cesarean delivery and shared decision-making interventions to guide opioid prescribing after cesarean delivery.